 Iphone Tricks to Snap Better Pictures

 Current smartphones have some amazing cameras and when on vacation these are the cameras you will most lean on to get those epic pics.
-These devices are camera powerhouses, packed with more features then independent cameras.
-Learning to use your cameras at its full potential will help you better capture those emotional moments or up your instagram followers.
+These devices are camera powerhouses, packed with more features than independent cameras.
+Learning to use this pocket camera at its full potential will help you better capture those emotional moments or up your instagram game.
 Here are some ways to get the best out of your smartphone camera.

 Photographers have unlocked how the brain understands images even before scientists have.
 These composition techniques are the keys you need to make your pictures look professional.

-Since there are to many techniques to talk about I suggest researching.
-A simply google search will set you on the right path and then its just practice from there on out.
+Since there are too many techniques to talk about I suggest researching.
+A simple google search will set you on the right path and then its just practice from there on out.
 This will effect your pictures more then any tip on this list.
-This is the most important part of photography.

 2: Use panoramic camera to capture higher resolution pictures

-If your iphone camera has 12mp camera then by using the panoramic mode you can effectively get over 200 megapixel images.
+If your iPhone camera has 12mp sensor then by using the panoramic mode you can effectively get over 200 megapixel images.
 Of course you probably dont want stretched out and warped panoramic images so heres the trick; use the panoramic mode sparingly.

-Because on the iphone the panoramic mode requires the iphone to be vertical (portrait mode) if you take a picture, but only move the camera slightly, enough to have the horizontal dimension of the picture be 1.25 the length of the vertical, then you essential took a normal 4x3 iphone picture but at a higher megapixel count.
+Because the iphone panoramic mode requires the iphone to be vertical (portrait mode), if you swipe the camera only part way through the panoramic, enough to have the horizontal dimension of the picture be 1.25 the length of the vertical, then you essential took a normal 4x3 iphone picture but at an extremely higher megapixel count.